rafaelruch/agendapro/replit.md

 **NO EXCEPTIONS**: Every new table page must replicate this structure exactly.
 Consistency is critical for user experience and maintainability.

-Recent production bug fixes addressed cache invalidation race conditions, premature dialog closures, and DatePicker interaction issues.
+Recent production bug fixes addressed cache invalidation race conditions, premature dialog closures, and DatePicker interaction issues. **CRITICAL FIX (Nov 2025):** Replaced Flatpickr with react-day-picker due to incorrect day-of-week calculations (22/Nov/2025 was showing as Wednesday instead of Saturday).
 Schema corrections include removing the `email` field from the Clients table, adding a `duration` field to Appointments, and enforcing `phone` as NOT NULL.
-A critical bug fix ensures that appointment `duration` is correctly calculated and persisted to the database during creation and updates.
+A critical bug fix ensures that appointment `duration` is correctly calculated and persisted to the database during creation and updates. **Professional assignment now displays correctly in AppointmentDetailsDialog** with dedicated query and UI section.

 ### Technical Implementations
 - **Multi-Tenant Architecture**: Enforced data isolation via `tenantId` and middleware.